Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - Andrew Busch – athletic performance, injury prevention.
 Busch is an associate professor of Health and Human Kinetics.

 - Christopher Fink – food insecurity and community health, food and culture, public health, health promotion and disease prevention, oral history methods.
-Fink is an associate professor of Health and Human Kinetics.
+Fink is a professor of Health and Human Kinetics.

 - Jay Martin – introduction to sports management, management for sport/athletic administration, soccer, coaching, youth sports and leadership.
 Martin is a professor of Health and Human Kinetics.